-It is important for the school to have sufficient information about the medical condition of any pupil with long term medical needs.
+It is important for the school to have sufficient information about the medical condition of any pupil with long-term medical needs.
 A pupil's medical needs can have a significant impact on his/her academic achievements and/or lead to emotional and behavioural problems.
 Therefore, we need to know about any medical needs before your child starts school or when your child develops a condition.
+If there is a care plan in place, this needs to be given to the school.